germank/lifelonglm/README.md

-# Class-Agnostic Continual Learning of Alternating Languages and Domains
+# Evaluating Online Continual Learning with CALM

-This folder contains the code associated with the paper _Class-Agnostic Continual Learning of Alternating Languages and Domains_.
+This folder contains the code associated with the paper _Evaluating Online Continual Learning with CALM_.

 The following instructions indicate how to download the data and train models.